 All papers submissions are done exclusively via EasyChair in Springer’s LaTeX llncs2e style.

 One author of each accepted paper is expected to present it at the conference.

 The Submission to SAT 2019 is now closed »

 |Abstract submission:||March 1, 2019|

 All accepted papers are expected to be published in the proceedings of the conference, which will be published within the Springer LNCS series.

 Long and short papers may be considered for a best paper award.
 If the main author is a student, both in terms of work and writing, the paper may be considered for a best student paper award.
 Use the supplement to your submission to state (in a brief cover letter) if the paper qualifies as a student paper.
-Both the best paper award and the best student paper award are sponsored by Springer.
+Best paper award is sponsored by Springer.
+Best student paper award is sponsored by Satalia.

 The SAT association will provide partial travel support to students with accepted papers to attend SAT 2018.